 - Experience of working and gate-keeping in high, medium and low secure psychiatric settings

 - Experience of working closely with MAPPA and criminal justice system in providing support to manage risk for individuals with mental disorders

 - Experience of developing care pathway for very complex forensic cases

 - Experience in providing written reports for legal purposes

 - Knowledge of HCR-20, PCL-R and other risk assessment tools

-- Teach trainees from medical and allied health professionals in clinical settings
+- Evidence of teaching medical students, junior doctors and allied health professionals in clinical settings

 Any attachments will be accessible after you click to apply.